ArnavBallinCode/SkySync_Gcs/README.md

 Special thanks to our Director for their guidance and support in making this project possible.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License - see the LICENSE file for details.

 ## Contact
 For any queries regarding the project, please contact Team NJORD members.